salvedojuliao/course-vue/Time02/notes.md

 ## 16. Binding Attributes with the "v-bind" Directive
 **_NOTE:_** An directive is basicaly an instruction, an instruction we give to Vue to do something.
 - v-bind: is a reserved name that tells Vue 'to bind', 'to set' the value of something (something here is AN ATTRIBUTE on an HTML element).
-In this class the attribute was 'href'
+In this video of thhe class the attribute was 'href'
 - v-bind = ':'

 ## 17. Understanding "methods" in Vue Apps